openharmony/docs/en/application-dev/reference/apis/js-apis-bluetooth.md

 function onReceiveEvent(data : bluetooth.StateChangeParam) {
     console.info('a2dp state = '+ JSON.stringify(data));
 }
-let a2dpSrc : bluetooth.A2dpSourceProfile = bluetooth.getProfile(bluetooth.ProfileId.PROFILE_A2DP_SOURCE);
+let a2dpSrc : bluetooth.A2dpSourceProfile = bluetooth.getProfile(bluetooth.ProfileId.PROFILE_A2DP_SOURCE) as bluetooth.A2dpSourceProfile;
 a2dpSrc.on('connectionStateChange', onReceiveEvent);
 ```